 Our internationally recognized faculty has helped to change the understanding of music and culture by taking lessons from other disciplines and by participating in the most diverse fields of musical study, including popular music studies, historical musicology, ethnomusicology and music and media studies.
 Students benefit from this plurality of critical perspectives on how music and culture mutually inform each other.
-At the same time, the active research and creative profiles of faculty afford unique possibilities for students to benefit from and collaborate on cutting-edge research projects.
+At the same time, the active research and creative profiles of faculty afford unique possibilities for students to benefit from and collaborate on cutting-edge research projects, some at the recently launched Carleton Dominion-Chalmers Centre for the Arts.